cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 * Try and calculate the contribution to the total uncertainty from the luminosity estimate using this approach.

 ### Impacts
 It is often useful/required to check the impacts of the nuisance parameters (NP) on the parameter of interest, r.
-The impacts is defined as the shift $\Delta r$ induced as the NP, $\theta$ is fixed to its $\pm1\sigma$ values, with all other parameters profiled as normal.
+The impact of a NP is defined as the shift $\Delta r$ induced as the NP, $\theta$, is fixed to its $\pm1\sigma$ values, with all other parameters profiled as normal.
 More information can be found in the combine documentation via this [link](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/nonstandard/#nuisance-parameter-impacts).

 Let's calculate the impacts for our analysis.
 We can use the `combineTool.py` from the `CombineHarvester` package to automate the scripts.
 The impacts are calculated in a few stages: